Ruth Sager: Research and career

 Sager changed her research focus to cancer biology in the 1970s, with a specific focus on breast cancer, and spent time researching at London's Imperial Cancer Research Fund Laboratory from 1972 to 1973, where she met her future husband, Arthur Pardee.
 In 1975 she joined the Department of Microbiology and Molecular Genetics at Harvard Medical School as a professor of cellular genetics, where she served as chief of the Division of Cancer Genetics at the affiliated Dana–Farber Cancer Institute.
 Her research there focused on the genetic and molecular causes of cancer, including investigation of the roles of tumor suppressor genes, DNA methylation, and chromosomal instability in tumor growth and spread.
 Sager was one of the first people to emphasize the importance of such genes.
-She identified over 100 potential tumor suppressor genes and performed extensive research into a specific tumor suppressor gene called maspin (mammary serine protease inhibitor) She developed cell culture methods to study normal and cancerous human and other mammalian cells in the laboratory and pioneered the research into "expression genetics," the study of altered gene expression.
+She identified over 100 potential tumor suppressor genes and performed extensive research into a specific tumor suppressor gene called maspin (mammary serine protease inhibitor) She developed cell culture methods to study normal and cancerous human and other mammalian cells in the laboratory and pioneered the research into “expression genetics,” the study of altered gene expression.

-She was elected a fellow of the National Academy of Sciences in 1977 and the American Academy of Arts and Sciences in 1979.
+She was elected a fellow of the National Academy of Sciences in 1977, and the American Academy of Arts and Sciences in 1979.
 In 1988 Sagar was awarded the Gilbert Morgan Smith Medal from the National Academy of Sciences.

 Sager published two classic textbooks: Cell Heredity (1961), co-written by Francis Ryan and considered by some to be the first molecular biology textbook; and Cytoplasmic Genes and Organelles (1972).

+Death

+Sager died of bladder cancer in Brookline, Massachusetts in 1997.